Oussama1403/PacketSniffer/README.md

 # BS-PacketSniffer

-A PyQt5 software to arp spoof an IP in local network and sniff their dns packets to output the websites they visit.
+PyQt5 software to arp spoof an IP in local network and sniff their dns packets to output the websites they visit.

 ## Installation
 Python3 \